Ucinorn/dndemake/_drafts/hp.markdown

 ### Unrealism

 Despite all the conveniences of HP as a measure of progress, it also presents problems.
-In DnD, taking a blow from an enemy casues to effect other than a number going down, until the last: at whch point characters suddenly feel the blow and crumple.
+In DnD, taking a blow from an enemy causes to effect other than a number going down, until the last: at which point characters suddenly feel the blow and crumple.
 It's one of the 'gamiest' mechanics in the game, and stands out against a range of others that require a level of nuance, context and imagination: in DnD, you're either up and fighting at full capacity, or down, with no in between.

 Unlike a lot of rules in DnD, HP has almost no relation to how creatures and humans operate in the real world An actual combat situation is both fast and deadly: the first connecting blow is most often the last, as injury causes crippling pain, a loss of mobility and reduction in our capacity to perform.
 The combat performance of most fighters is radically reduces from even minor injuries, let alone mutiple sword blows.
-And lets not even touch the suvject of how healing interacts with HP, where an unconcious PC can jump into fighting form with a single point of healing, as though nothing had happened.
+And lets not even touch the subject of how healing interacts with HP, where an unconcious PC can jump into fighting form with a single point of healing, as though nothing had happened.

 A common fix for those who are bothered by this is to apply a layer of narrative to explain away the wierdness.
 You could view HP as a measure of stamina, each blow chipping away at your will to resist damage.
 You could see it as pain threshold, beyond which you are unable to ignore blows.
 It could be a magical shield, where losing it causes actual injury.
 HP could be considered your awareness in combat, and reaching zero means you've run out of luck and the next blow actually connecting.
 There's lots of ways to do it, but all are undone by DnD's very specific attack and armour system; successfully getting through an enemy's defenses means explicitly dealing damage, destroying any illusions.